cerfacs-globc/icclim/doc/source/dev/index.rst

  Development
 #############

-Here are some guidelines for those who which to contribute to icclim development.
+Here are some guidelines for those who wish to contribute to icclim development.

 .. toctree::